How to get started using Docker correctly

 An application in Docker runs as a system process that shares memory and the system kernel.
 Because the kernel is shared, the application only has to use the features that the kernel has.
 But for most common applications, no special or new features are needed.

-Specifically, docker uses virtualization. cgroups and namespaces.
+Specifically, docker uses the following Linux kernel features: cgroups and namespaces.

 What is Docker good for?